Health Impacts¶

 Health clustering – groups countries into

-health.region_clustersclusters using a multi-objective approach that balances three criteria:Geographic proximity: countries close together tend to cluster together (weight:
+health.region_clustersclusters using a multi-objective approach that balances:Geographic proximity (weight:

 health.clustering.weights.population)